kmstorm/MovREACT/README.md

 # MovREACT
-This is Movie Database project using ASP.NET Bootstrap template
+Movie Database using ASP.NET Bootstrap template for FE, C# for BE and Microsoft SQL Server

-# Requirement:
+### Requirement:
 - Visual Studio
 - Nodejs
 - Reactjs
 - .NET 5.0 or higher

-To watch demo:
+### To watch demo:
 - Run API.sln IIS Express on Visual Studio
 - open terminal and 'cd MovREACT'
 - npm install